wmccrthy/LuauASTExplorer/.changes/25-bug.md

-Fix `diffUtils` inconsistencies that enforce redundant logic in `TreeNode` -> remove redundant logic
+Fix `diffUtils` inconsistencies that enforce redundant logic in `TreeNode` and remove the redundant logic.